In the murky swamps of central Florida, a boy is stolen on his way home one night.

 Independent Author Network (Sandie Will)

-Sandie Will is an award-winning young adult novelist who lives in Tampa Bay, Florida and works as a manager and geologist by day.
-She has written two novels and is currently working on her third.
-Her first novel, The Caging at Deadwater Manor, is a young adult psychological thriller/horror that was the recipient of a 2017 Readers’ Favorite Book Award in YA Horror.
-Her second is a YA historical time travel series called Time Lands.
-The first book of the series is titled, The Hunger, and is expected to be released in 2018.
-She has been married to her husband, Charlie, for 30 years and they have two grown sons.
-Her favorite place to write is in her back room “treehouse” in the arms of an old oak.
+Sandie Will is an award-winning and best selling psychological thriller novelist who lives in Tampa Bay, Florida and works as a geologist by day.
+She has published two novels.
+Her first novel, The Caging at Deadwater Manor, is a young adult psychological thriller/horror that hit Amazon's #1 Bestsellers List and #1 Hot New Releases List.
+This novel received first place in the 2018 Florida Writers Association Royal Palm Literary Awards for young adult/new adult fiction and an honorable mention in the 2017 Readers' Favorite Book Awards for young adult horror.
+Her second novel, The Takings, is an adult psychological thriller that was recently released and hit Amazon's bestsellers list and was a Finalist in the 2020 Florida Writers Association Royal Palm Literary Awards.
+Her third novel, The Replacings, will be published in September 2021, and is a stand-alone continuation of The Takings.
+She has been married to her husband, Charlie, for over 30 years and they have two sons.
+Her favorite place to write is in her back room "treehouse" in the arms of an old oak.